OpenDreamKit/OpenDreamKit.github.io/_posts/2017-04-24-first-project-review.md

 ---
 layout: post
-title: Official 1st Project Review (Sept.
+title: Official Project Review for the 1st reporting period (Sept.
 2015 to Feb.
 2017)
 ---

 The Review for the first Reporting Period of OpenDreamKit is taking place on the 26th of April in Brussels at the [CLORA](http://www.clora.eu/en/accueil) (Club of associated research organisations) headquarters.